 to work fairly fast, as a skin will start to form quite quickly

 on the surface of the soap.
-It is whilst the soap is fully melted
+It is whilst fully melted

-that colour, fragrance and any other additions such as irridescent
+that soap colour, fragrance and any other additions such as irridescent

-powder or dried flower petals etc are added.
-Simple food colours
+powder or dried flower petals etc. are added.

 can easily be used, as can liquid soap colours and other water-soluble